 These DIY rustic wood candle holders will add simple beauty to your home for any season.
 Group them with greenery and berries for perfect Christmas decor.

 Today I want to share a simple project my husband whipped together for me recently.
 Since he’s having rotator cuff surgery on Tuesday he’s going to be out of commission as my DIY partner in crime for a while.

 On a few recent Saturdays he worked tirelessly taking my every little whim and creating something wonderful.

 Yes, it was a dream!
 Short lived though it may have been, I was a crazy woman sending him every picture and idea I had!

 These simple rustic wood candle holders he made for me exemplify beauty with just a few natural elements.

-Since we have our Christmas tree up in the living room we moved the window table Tim made for me into our den.
-Since the room is already decorated in reds I just wanted a simple grouping for the table.
+Since we have our Christmas tree up in the living room we moved the rustic window table Tim made for me into our den.
+The room is already decorated in reds and I just wanted a simple grouping for the table.

 I corralled the candle holders with a white wooden tray (you could use this one or paint a less expensive one like this one), added some evergreen from our Christmas tree and red berries from a bush and I was done!

 Tim also added a strand of battery operated lights for the inside of the table that makes it even more festive at night.

 I have so many more DIY Christmas projects that are done and waiting for a few spare hours to finish up the posts.
 Hopefully soon, but if you want more inspiration check out my 5 minute Simple Christmas Craft, no mess Handmade Glitter Ornaments or my 2013 Christmas Home Tour.